Mourning warbler: Diet

-Mourning warblers forage low in vegetation, sometimes catching insects in flight.
-These birds mainly eat insects, also some plant material including fruiting bodies from the Cecropia tree in winter.
-Their diet is not well documented but also includes insect larvae and spiders that they pick from the branches of shrubs.
-They are also known to remove the legs and wings of the insects before consuming.
+Mourning warblers forage for food low in vegetation, along tree branches, and catch insects in flight.
+Mourning warblers diet mainly consist of insects, spiders, beetles, caterpillars and larvae, but also some plant material including fruiting bodies from the Cecropia tree during the winter.
+They eat more fruits during their migration.
+Mourning warblers are also known to remove the legs and wings of the insects before consuming.

 Breeding

-Mourning warblers breed in southern Canada.
-Their breeding habitat is thickets and semi-open areas with dense shrubs across Canada east of the Rockies and the northeastern United States.
-The nest is an open cup placed on the ground in a well-concealed location under thick shrubs or other vegetation.
+Mourning warblers' nests are open cupped and placed low to or on the ground in a well-concealed location under thick shrubs, other vegetation or canopies which they use as shelter.
 Their nest is usually made out of grass, leaves and bark and lined with roots or other thin material.
+Nests are around 6.3 inches across and 3.4 inches tall.

-Mourning warblers typically lay 2-5 eggs, which are white or speckled brown and black in appearance.
-Incubation is 12 days long and both adult males and females utilize a distraction technique of pretending to have broken wings to distract predators from their nest.
+Mourning warblers typically lay 2–5 eggs, which are white or speckled brown and black in appearance.
+Incubation is 12 days long and both adult males and females are responsible.
 Mourning warblers have young with gray tufts on their head and red mouths.
 Adult females are also known consume their eggs after their young hatch.
 The number of days for young to fledge is 7–9.